Best Quicken Simplifi Alternative Apps in the US (2025)

 What popular features are there that Quicken don’t offer that other competitors do?

-Many newer apps offer automated bill negotiation, AI-powered savings suggestions, and collaborative tools for couples, which are things Quicken lacks.
+Many newer apps offer automated bill negotiation, AI-powered savings suggestions, and collaborative tools for couples, which are things Quicken and Simplifi lack.

 What should I consider when leaving the Quicken app?

 Make sure you export your historical data.
-Quicken has decades of your financial life, so you'll want a backup before you make the switch.
+If Quicken has years or even decades of your financial life, you'll want a backup before you make the switch.

 What apps to use to replace Quicken?

 "Better" depends on your needs.
-For AI-powered savings, Pine AI is a strong choice.
+For AI-powered savings and budgeting, Pine AI is a strong choice.
 For hardcore budgeting, YNAB is hard to beat.
 For investing, Empower is great.

 What apps would complement well with Quicken app?